jackandcarter/Project-REALM/README.md

 REALM is planned to be an open world fantasy role-playing adventure.
 At the moment the world is in a pre-development state.<br>
 This means that it is constantly being reworked, torn down and rebuilt, it's full of bugs and emtpy place-holder objects, and so on.
 <BR>
+<BR>The Auth Server, Realm Server, and World Servers and their SQL database structures are being worked on and have basic functionality and info.
 <BR>
 Right now the focus is on the authentication, user account front end and account creation, realm selection, character selection, and world placement.<BR>
 <BR>